-"Emmanuel D’Hotman, pilote d’avion de profession, double champion de Maurice de drift et surtout passionné de voiture
+"Emmanuel D’Hotman, pilote d’avion de profession, triple champion de Maurice de drift et surtout passionné de voiture

 et de mécanique a testé pour www.mycar.mu la nouvelle Suzuki Vitara."

 The first things I noticed when I saw the New Vitara was that it is smaller and lower than the previous models, which made me a bit